wereHamster/mole/README.md

 For these cases Mole supports a different syntax that is completely transparent to the JavaScript language and thus your toolchain:
-`let imageUrl = "<* images/kitten.png *>";`.
-It's a plain JavaScript string, but
-with special brackets so that it can be detected by Mole.
-The brackets are chosen to be unlikely to clash with any existing uses.
-It's very fast to detect these brackets in a source file, and that keeps processing time low.
+`let imageUrl = __assetUrl("images/kitten.png");`.
+It's a plain JavaScript string, but wrapped with a function call so that it can be detected by Mole.
+The function name is chosen to be unlikely to clash with any existing uses.
+It's very fast to detect these fragments in a source file, and that keeps processing time low.

+Mole does not remove the function call, you need to define that function somewhere in your project.
+If you structure your project well, you can make it so that it works with and without mole in the toolchain.
+That way you really can treat mole purely as an optimization step.

 ### Optimizations